mrjones-plip/timekpr-next-remote/README.md

 # Timekpr-nExT Remote

-A web based interface written in python for easily adding or removing time for users of [Timekpr-nExT](https://mjasnik.gitlab.io/timekpr-next/).
+A dockerized web app, written in python, for easily adding or removing time for users of [Timekpr-nExT](https://mjasnik.gitlab.io/timekpr-next/).
 The primary goal is to allow parents to use their phone to easily give more computer time to their child(ren).
 Works on Desktop or Mobile:

 Features: